 This site is of great historical importance and consists of a number of ancient settlements dating back to the Bronze Age.
 Also of significance are the remains of an entire Viking settlement and late 16th century mansion house.
 Jarlshof was discovered in the late 19th century when violent storms uncovered the remains.
 Open Apr - Sep (Oct-Mar check website)

 Lerwick Town Hall is Shetland's main civic building standing prominently over the town centre and open to visitors all year round.
 The exquisite stained glass windows are a ‘must see’ on your holiday to-do list.

 The shore is lined by the houses, stores and piers which are collectively called lodberries (from the Norse, "hlad berg" = flat stone).
 Take a walk along these picturesque houses with thick walls, slipways and fish-drying sheds.
 Open access.

 Discover Shetland life 2000 years ago with experienced guides.
 Enter Iron Age houses, learn ancient crafts and games or dress up like a Pict or Viking.
-Visitor centre, workshops and events throughout the summer.
-Please note from Summer 2013, tours will be by prior arrangement only, Open for tours on Fridays during summer 2015.
-For additional opening times and events please see the website.
+Visitor centre, workshops, tours, reconstructions and events throughout the summer.
+Open every Friday from 13th May - 2nd September 2016 10.15am - 4.30pm (group bookings at other times by arrangement).

 Beautifully restored 19th century water mill complete with visitor centre.
 A video shows the original mill machinery in action.
 Craft shop, tea / coffee / cold drinks.
 Disabled access and visitor information point.
 Open 13 April - 11 October daily 10am - 5pm (open on request from 1-12 April and 12-31 Oct, tel: 01950 460550).